whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 ![](https://static.kvraudio.com/i/b/lotsv2.jpg)

-[Lord of the Springs by Taron](https://www.kvraudio.com/product/lord-of-the-springs-by-taron) - Lord of the Springs is a VSTi for Windows (64/32) featuring 88 voices in form of active spring systems, which a key hit stimulates as well a...
+[Lord of the Springs by Taron](https://www.kvraudio.com/product/lord-of-the-springs-by-taron) - Lord of the Springs is a VSTi for Windows (64/32) featuring 88 voices in form of active spring systems, which a key hit stimulates as well a…

 2022-10-28T19:38:24.000Z